 The standard course load at Yonsei is four courses.
 Exchange students may choose from over 60 courses taught in English by the international undergraduate division, Underwood International College.
 Native speakers of Korean are also welcome to elect other courses offered by the university provided that reading and writing skills are at an appropriate level.

-To see courses, go to this link: http://portal.yonsei.ac.kr/main/indexe.jsp.
+To see courses, click here.
 Click on course “catalog and syllabus”.
 In the pull-down boxes choose for the first box “undergraduate courses”, for the 2nd box “Underwood International College”, and for the 3rd box choose the appropriate division or department at Underwood.
 For semester, choose 1st semester for the spring semester and 2nd semester for the fall semester.
 Click on the magnifying glass after the 3rd box to start the search.
 Once you find a course you want to look at, click next to the course code on the blue arrow for a course description and the purple arrow for a syllabus.
+Be sure to consult with CGE staff regarding the process of selecting and enrolling in classes.

 Due to the wide range of courses offered at Yonsei University, this program can accommodate students from a variety of disciplines.
 Curricular strengths at Yonsei include Asian studies, economics and business, international relations, religious studies, and sociology.